geo-python/site/source/course-info/python-vocabulary.rst

 Here we provide a list of commonly used terms that you will most probably encounter when doing Python programming.

 .. glossary::

   Variable
-     A way of storing values into the memory of the computer by using specific names that you define.
+     A way of storing values in the memory of the computer using specific names that you define.

+  *muuttuja*
+     *Definition to be given in Finnish.*

 - **Data types**